Madge Bellamy: Films

 Bellamy's final silent film, Fugitives, was released in 1929.
-Her first full length, all talking feature Tonight at Twelve, was released later that year.
-By the time of its release, Bellamy's career had taken a severe downturn due to several ill-advised choices she made in fits of anger (fan magazines of the day called Bellamy "Miss Firecracker" due to her temperament).
+Her first full length, all-talking feature, Tonight at Twelve, was released later that year.
+By the time of its release, Bellamy's career had taken a severe downturn due to several ill-advised choices she made in fits of anger (fan magazines of the day called Bellamy "Miss Firecracker" on account of her temperament).
 Despite her poor behavior off-set, she was still a fairly popular performer and was named an "American Beauty" by the Hollywood Association of Foreign Correspondents.

 In 1929, she walked out on her contract at Fox after refusing to star in the planned film adaptation of The Trial of Mary Dugan, a 1927 hit Broadway play by Bayard Veiller that the studio bought especially for Bellamy (the film was made later that year at Metro-Goldwyn-Mayer starring Norma Shearer).
 Bellamy later said of her career, "I got too big for my britches.
 I wanted too much money and when it was not forthcoming, I quit."

 Bellamy attempted to find work as a freelance actress but did not work again until 1932 when she began appearing in Poverty Row films.
 One of her better known roles from this period was in the 1932 film White Zombie, opposite Bela Lugosi and directed by brothers Edward and Victor Hugo Halperin.
 The film was a moderate success but received mixed reviews while Bellamy's performance was generally panned by critics (In a 1970 letter to Classic Film Collector, Bellamy claimed her performance appeared bad because she had lost her voice due to a cold and was dubbed by another actress.
 This has since been proven false).
 She was slated to appear in the Halperin brothers' next film, Supernatural, but Carole Lombard was cast instead.